-Guidelines as of 11/2017, subject to change.
+Guidelines as of 06/2019, subject to change.

 The United States Preventive Services Task Force (USPSTF) conducts scientific evidence reviews of a broad range of clinical preventive health care services and develops recommendations for primary care clinicians and health systems.
 These reviews are conducted periodically and published in the form of Recommendation Statements.
-This document serves as a broad overview of the relevant recommendations for the adolescents up to age 18 and is not meant to be all encompassing.
+This document serves as a broad overview of the relevant recommendations for the 18-25 age group and is not meant to be all encompassing.
 There may be special considerations for certain subpopulations within the young adult age group, such as pregnant women.
 For information on screening, please visit the USPSTF website.
 For information on immunizations, please visit the CDC website.